Table of contents

-Developers are one of a kind, that’s why, here, at Froala, we pay so much attention to them and their needs.
+Developers are one of a kind; that’s why, here, at Froala, we pay so much attention to them and their needs.
 GitHub is THE place for many developers and home to millions of projects.
 In such a vast crowd you clearly need a strategy if you want your project to stand out.

 This article was initially published in the FreeCodeCamp Medium publication.
-We also wanted the information in it to be easily available to the Froala developers, and so we thought republishing it on the Froala blog will help more people than it already has.
+We also wanted the information in it to be easily available to the Froala developers, and so we thought republishing it on the Froala blog would help more people than it already has.

-Whether you’re a newbie or an oldie to GitHub, I believe my article will shed some light on the full potential of GitHub stars and how they can be used to showcase and improve your project.
+Whether you’re a newbie or an oldie to GitHub, I believe this article will shed some light on the full potential of GitHub stars and how they can be used to showcase and improve your project.

 Write a beautiful README

 On GitHub, the README file is like the landing page of your website.
 It is the first thing visitors see, and you want to make a good impression.
-It is possible that some visitors will hit the star button only because they liked the images you used and because the project sounds interesting.
+It is possible that some visitors will hit the Star button only because they liked the images you used and because the project sounds interesting.

 A good README needs to contain all the essential information so that developers understand what the project is about, why they should use it, and how to use it.
 There are lots of templates to pick from, but I would recommend this one created by Billie Thompson.